Mstów, Silesian Voivodeship: History

 In the 17th century the merchant route lost its importance, which resulted in Mstów's decline to the benefit of nearby Częstochowa.
 In 1655 (see the Deluge), the Swedes captured the town and the monastery, destroying it completely.
 Mstów lost around 50% of inhabitants, and the destruction was so widespread that the town never recovered.
 In 1697, a Baroque synagogue was built, as the number of Jews grew.
-Mstów was destroyed in 1709 by Russian troops during the Great Northern War, and in the third partition of Poland, the town was split in half, along the Warta river.
+Mstów was destroyed in 1709 by Russian troops during the Great Northern War.

+In the Third Partition of Poland in 1795, the town was split in half, along the Warta river.
 The district on the right bank of the river became part of Prussian New Silesia, and the rest was captured by Austria.
 In 1801 Mstów was ravaged by a fire.
-In 1815 the town became part of Russian-controlled Congress Poland, and by the 1850s, one-third of its population was Jewish.
+Poles regained control of the Prussian-held part of Mstów in 1807 and of the Austrian-held part in 1809, and it became part of the short-lived Polish Duchy of Warsaw.
+After the dissolution of the duchy in 1815, the town became part of Russian-controlled Congress Poland.
+As a result of Russian discriminatory policies (see Pale of Settlement), by the 1850s, one-third of its population was Jewish.
 The residents actively supported the January Uprising, for which Mstów lost its town charter in 1870.
 After another significant fire in 1879, Mstów was almost deserted; most of its former inhabitants moved to the quickly developing industrial center of Częstochowa.

+20th century

+After World War I, in 1918, Poland regained independence and control of Mstów.
 In 1933, already in Kielce Voivodeship, it had 284 houses and 2,129 inhabitants.

-The village suffered further losses in World War II.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Mstów was occupied by Germany until 1945.
+The village suffered further losses in the war.
 Its historic buildings were destroyed by the Germans, and its Jewish population was decimated in the Holocaust.

 In 1970 Mstów had 314 houses and the population of 1,676, most of which were farmers and agricultural workers.
 In 1993 the local council undertook an initiative aimed at recovering the town charter, but it failed.